fathimakm/learn_security_with-me/README.md

 * Out-of-band(uses a different communication channel  to launch the attack and gather the results.)

 * Inferential (occurs when an attacker is unable to directly see the results of their attack.
 Instead, they can interpret the results by analyzing the behavior of the system.)

+*****

+__Threat modeling__

+How to prepare for threats - by threat modeling
+`a process of identifying assets, their vulnerabilities, and how each is exposed to threats.`

+6 steps of a threat model:

+1. define the scopes
+2. identify threats
+3. characterize the environment
+4. analyze threats
+5. Mitigate threats
+6. evaluate findings

+When performing threat modeling, there are multiple methods that can be used, such as:

+- STRIDE
+- PASTA
+- Trike
+- VAST

+__PASTA__
+Process of Attack Simulation and Threat Analysis (PASTA) is a risk-centric **threat modeling process** developed by two OWASP leaders and supported by a cybersecurity firm called VerSprite.
+Its main focus is to discover evidence of viable threats and represent this information as a model.
+PASTA's evidence-based design can be applied when threat modeling an application or the environment that supports that application.
+Its seven stage process consists of various activities that incorporate relevant security artifacts of the environment, like vulnerability assessment reports.

+PASTA Threat model framework
+1. define the business and security obsjectives
+2. define the technical scope
+3. decompose the application
+4. perform a threat analysis
+5. perform a vulnerability analysis
+6. conduct attack modeling
+7. analyse risk and impact

+******